-Sourced from Lancaster County, Pennsylvania, these wood boards were used to line boxes for growing mushrooms, giving them the name “mushroom board.”
-As mushrooms grow, enzymes from the composting process slowly remove wood fibers from the boards, leaving the wood extremely textured with a dark brown patina.
+Sourced from partnerships with local Mushroom Houses in Pennsylvania, these wood boards were used to line boxes for growing mushrooms, giving them the name “mushroom board.”
+As mushrooms grow, enzymes from the composting process slowly remove spring wood fibers from the boards, leaving the wood extremely textured with a very consistent coffee-stained patina.

 Mushroom board lumber varies dependent on what is available in individual barns and wood sources.
 Inventory is cut to desired specifications upon request.

 Length | commonly from 11 - 15'

 Available Services | kiln drying, milling, edging